Austin-Williams/pro-bono-spot-checks/README.md

 **Tl;Dr:** I choose projects that I find interesting or that are important to the Ethereum ecosystem, and perform pro bono security spot checks on them.
 I am NOT doing free security spot checks for every project who reaches out and asks.

+UPDATE: Over time I have expanded the scope of this.
+I also spend time looking at Zcash-related projects, non-cryptocurrency projects that focus on privacy or censorship-resistance, as well as any projects that I find interesting/important for human freedom.
+Due to chilling effects, I currently do nearly all of this work anonymously or pseudonomously (with short-lived pseudonyms).
+That has its challenges, for sure, but the peace of mind is worth it IMO.

 ## The problem
 Smart contract security professionals have been in extremely high demand for years.
 Projects that are not well-funded have a difficult time getting experienced security professionals' eyes on their code.
 Even well-funded projects often have to wait several months before they can have their code reviewed because top security firms are usually booked out for months.
 These projects often launch before they have any professional security review at all, sometimes with [dire consequences for their user's and investors](https://rekt.news/).